RocketChat/Rocket.Chat.Demo.App/README.md

   - ✅ Slash Command that returns a Notification
   - ✅ Slash Command that returns a Message

+### Advanced Slash Commands
+  - Help and Description
+  - Slash Command with Preview
 ### UI Blocks

 ### Tabs and Modals
 - Contextual Tab
 - Contextual Action